 Dripstone Year 8 Stars had their sea legs tested while touring Landbridge at Darwin Port during Term 2.

 The girls were introduced to the complexities of the Darwin Port Control Centre, where they were transfixed by the massive bank of monitors that use infrared radars to display the various ships in the harbour and help the technicians direct traffic in and out of the Port efficiently and safely.

-They also took part in a mock ‘day in the life’ of a Border Force marine tactical officer at sea was conducted on board an Australian Border Force Patrol Boat, where the girls learned about the duties that need to be undertaken every day.
+A mock ‘day in the life’ of a Border Force marine tactical officer at sea was conducted on board an Australian Border Force Patrol Boat, where the girls learned about the range of duties that need to be undertaken every day.

 While exploring the many secret nooks and crannies aboard the ship, the girls were surprised to hear that the crew sometimes stays out at sea for four weeks at a time – with no access to wifi and limited contact with their family and friends back home.

-Thanks to tour guide Kerri Small for opening our Stars eyes to the great job opportunities that are available at Darwin Port and with Border Force patrol.
+Thanks to Landbridge and tour guide, Kerri Small, for opening our Stars eyes to the very interesting career opportunities that are available at Darwin Port and with the Australian Border Force.